(8) A Beginner's Guide to Your First Mechanical Mod

 Too many people are jumping into mechanical mods without understanding what they are getting into and not realizing it is not a care-free device like an eGo or Provari.
 It requires more attention to details and a better understanding of all the variables.
 Too often people on forums say, " Mech mods are easy, just drop a battery in and go.
 I don't understand why others say it is not for beginners."
 Because if you don't understand all the things you need to watch for there is a serious chance of something possibly going terribly wrong down the road.

-Mech mods are not learning devices.
+Mech mods are not toys or learning devices.
 They need to be understood before you begin to experiment with them.
 So far most novices have been lucky.
 However, some people don't check the batteries they use, don't know what resistance their coils are, don't know how to work an Ohm's Law calculation, etc, and nothing has happened, giving a false sense of security to others to try the same things, but all it will take is one bad coil or one bad battery to change someone's face forever.

 When it comes to advanced mass marketed systems like cell phones and laptops and hybrid electric cars, the system designers of those products have taken appropriate steps to make them "safe" for uninformed end-user use.
 Purely mechanical unregulated ecig battery mods and uninformed end-users is a dicey proposition.